 Please don’t underestimate the value of a staff section on your about us page.

 Another way people can get to know, like, and trust you is by learning about the ways you are involved in your community.
-If you’re thinking to yourself, “we don’t really get involved in our community”, then change that.
+If you’re thinking to yourself, “we don’t really get involved in our community,” then change that.
 Great ways to get involved include:

 These are just a few examples.
 Try to find things that your various team members are passionate about.
 For example, if a team member has someone affected by cancer, do a 5k together that benefits cancer patients.
 Put this stuff on your website.
 It shows that you are human and that you care about others.
 There’s already a stigma around auto repair.
-People that are heavily involved in their communities are good people, and your potential clients know this.
+People heavily involved in their communities are good people, and your potential clients want to know this.